bhky/opennsfw2/README.md

 - Return:
   - NumPy array of shape `(batch_size, 2)`, each row gives `[sfw_probability, nsfw_probability]` of an input image.

+### `predict_video_frames`
+End-to-end pipeline function from input video file to predictions.
+- Parameters:
+  - `video_path` (`str`): Path to input video file.
+  - `frame_interval` (`int`, default `8`): Prediction will be done on every this number of frames, starting from frame 1, i.e., if this is 8, then prediction will only be done on frame 1, 9, 17, etc.
+  - `output_video_path` (`Optional[str]`, default `None`): If not `None`,
+    an output video in AVI format, with the same frame size and frame rate as the input video, will be saved.
+The predicted NSFW probability is printed in the top-left corner of each frame.
+Be aware that the output file size could be much larger than the input file size.
+    This output video is for reference only.
+  - `preprocessing`: Same as that in `preprocess_image`.
+  - `weights_path`: Same as that in `make_open_nsfw_model`.
+- Return:
+  - Tuple of NumPy arrays, each with length equals to the number of video frames.
+    - `elapsed_seconds`: Elapsed time in seconds of each frame.
+    - `nsfw_probabilities`: NSFW probability of each frame.
+      Note that for any `frame_interval > 1`, all the frames without a prediction will be assumed the NSFW probability of the previous prediction.

 # Preprocessing details